 Sometimes, a new highway takes its number from a previously existing route.
 The new South Fraser Perimeter Road, for example, is now officially part of Highway 17, and the old route that ran between Deltaport Way and Highway 99 was re-numbered to 17A.
 The practice of using the “A”, which stands for “alternate” is pretty common when a highway gets moved.

 Highway 118, also known as the Central Babine Lake Highway, which goes out to Granisle, is another interesting example.
 Why 118?
 Well, the road used to belong to the regional district, and it was District Road 118.
 The Province took it over, and kept the number 118 , since that’s how the road was known locally and referenced on maps.

 It can also happen that a road number is requested by a stakeholder and approved by the ministry.
 Like Highway 113 – The Nisga’a Highway.
-The number 113 was requested by the Nisga’a, as it represents the number of years that passed to have a treaty signed by the government.
+The number 113 was requested by the Nisga’a people in northwest BC, as it represents the number of years that passed before a treaty was signed with the federal and provincial governments.

 With so many numbered routes out there, this is just scratching the surface, but you start to get the idea of how they come about.
 Have you ever wondered about the number of a particular route?
 If so, leave us a comment below, or connect with us on Facebook and Twitter and leave us a question.
 We’ll try to find the answer for you.